Speeding up an unsteady flow simulation by adaptive BDDC and Krylov subspace recycling: BDDC method with adaptive coarse space

 The BDDC method provides an approximate solution by combining the global coarse and local subdomain components as

-where the restriction matrix $\mR_{Bi}$ selects the local interface unknowns from those at the whole subdomain, the columns of $\mPhi_{i}$ contain the local coarse basis functions, and $\mR_{Ci}$ is the restriction matrix of the global vector of coarse unknowns to those present at the $i$-th subdomain.
+where the restriction matrix $\mR_{i}^{\Gamma}$ selects the local interface unknowns from the global interface unknowns, $\mR_{Bi}$ selects the local interface unknowns from those at the whole subdomain, the columns of $\mPhi_{i}$ contain the local coarse basis functions, and $\mR_{Ci}$ is the restriction matrix of the global vector of coarse unknowns to those present at the $i$-th subdomain.
 Matrix $\mD_i$ applies weights to satisfy the partition of unity.
 In this work, it corresponds to a diagonal matrix with entries given either by the inverse cardinality of the set of subdomains sharing the interface unknown (denoted as \emph{card}) or derived from the diagonal entries of the local stiffness matrices (denoted as \emph{diag}).
 These are rather standard choices in the DD literature; see, e.g.,~\cite{Toselli-2005-DDM}.

 Vectors $\vu_{C}$ and $\vu_{i}$ in (\ref{eq:averaging_subdomain_solves}) are obtained in each iteration by solving

 where $\mK_{C}$ is the stiffness matrix of the global coarse problem, $\mK_{i}$ is the local matrix assembled from elements in the $i$-th subdomain, and $\mC_{i}$ is a constraint matrix enforcing zero values of the local coarse degrees of freedom in the second block row of~(\ref{eq:localCorr}).